 About the Savic Lab

 A patient’s unique genetic makeup influences their response to pharmaceutical treatment.
-In some patients, their genes can lead to chemotherapy drug resistance that hinders effective treatment.
-It is imperative we understand the genetic and epigenetic mechanisms of drug resistance as we work to treat pediatric patients with catastrophic disease.
-To advance our understanding, our laboratory examines genome function and gene regulation and how they impact drug response in children with acute lymphoblastic leukemia (ALL).
+In some patients, this can lead to chemotherapy drug resistance that hinders effective treatment.
+It is imperative we understand the mechanisms of drug resistance as we work to treat pediatric patients with catastrophic disease.
+To advance our understanding, our laboratory focuses on gene regulation and how disruptions to this process impact treatment outcomes in children with acute lymphoblastic leukemia (ALL).

 Science Team